 Stagnant Stretching After a Run Still Critical

-Now that I've turned your pre-run routine upside down, let me reassure you: post workout stretches are still very important.
+Now that we've turned your pre-run routine upside down, let us reassure you: post-workout stretches are still very important.
 Stretching after even a slow jog is important because it benefits our muscles and our bodies.
 Not stretching after a run tightens our muscles and increases our chances of developing running injuries such as plantar fasciitis, shin splints, pulled muscles and muscle tears.
 Stretching improves our flexibility, decreases recovery time, speeds up healing and most importantly helps prevent injuries.
 These benefits are key to enhance our running ability and to enable our bodies to run faster and farther.
 So after a run, make stretching a must, because that is when our muscles get the most benefit from it.
 Some runners even add on a yoga class to enhance their flexibility and to help stretch muscles we would not normally stretch.

 Oh, and one more thing to consider: even with appropriate warm ups and cool downs, you simply can't run every single day.
 So, bare with me as we explore the last running habit you have to avoid: running every day.

-Cross Training vs. Daily Runs
+Cross Training for Runners vs. Daily Runs

 Rest is an important part of any training program because it allows both your body to recover and to rebuild.
 When we allow our body to recover we are able to enhance our performance as both our cardiovascular and muscular systems are rebuilding themselves for an increase in power and endurance.
 So by incorporating a few rest days, you will improve your performance and your body mechanics.
 If you have to be active, take a rest day to cross train.